tacogips/bravesearch-mcp/devlog.md

 ## Recent Changes

+### 2025-05-05: Fixed Clippy Warnings and Code Structure Improvements

+- Fixed all Clippy warnings in the codebase
+- Replaced manual `Default` implementations with `#[derive(Default)]` and `#[default]` attributes
+- Added `#[allow(dead_code)]` attributes to unused fields in API response structs
+- Improved code quality and maintainability
+- Ensured all tests continue to pass after code changes

+These improvements enhance the codebase by:
+1. Eliminating compiler warnings for better code quality
+2. Using more idiomatic Rust with derive macros instead of manual implementations
+3. Properly annotating unused fields that are required for API deserialization
+4. Following Rust 2024 best practices for enum defaults
+5. Maintaining full compatibility with existing functionality

 ### 2025-05-05: Enhanced Unit Test Coverage for Core Components

 - Added comprehensive unit tests for country and language code parsing and formatting